Berkut 360: Development

 The prototype Berkut was designed and built by Dave H. Ronneberg as part of a business partnership between Ronneberg and Donald S. Murphy, called Experimental Aviation, that lasted from 1989 to 1992.

 In 1992 the partnership dissolved and Ronneberg, incorporating as Experimental Aviation, Inc., brought the aircraft to market as a kit, while Murphy wanted to shelve the project entirely.
 A subsequent series of lawsuits between the two resulted in bankruptcy for Ronneberg and Murphy as individuals and for Experimental Aviation as a corporation.
 The kit was resurrected in 1996 by Richard Riley and Renaissance Composites, with Ronneberg working as a consultant.

-In January 2001, under pressure from Ronneberg, Renaissance sold the assets to Vicki Cruse, an American aerobatic pilot, who then formed Berkut Engineering and Design, Inc. That company withdrew the aircraft from the market in 2002.
+Berkut Engineering and Design, Inc. withdrew the aircraft from the market in 2002.
 Ronneberg continued with the project, which is now directed at UAV markets.
 A deal was struck in 2003 to sell the project to Republic Aerospace, but the deal fell through.
 Cruse was no longer involved with day-to-day operations, but maintained ownership until her death on August 22, 2009, when the aircraft she was flying — a borrowed Zivko Edge 540 — crashed in Buckinghamshire, England, during a qualifying flight for the World Aerobatic Championships.

 Through the various incarnations, approximately 75 kits were sold and 20 airplanes completed.